hfeeki/should-dsl/docs/custom_matchers.rst

 Not So Simple Matchers through Classes
 ======================================

-If your custom matcher has a more complex behaviour, or if both should and should_not messages differ, you can create custom matchers as classes.
+If your custom matcher has a more complex behaviour, or if both should and should_not messages differ, or if your messages need to be more richer than those provided by function matchers, you can create custom matchers as classes.
 In fact, classes as matchers are the preferred way to create matchers, being function matchers only a convenience for simple cases.

 Below is an example of the square root matcher defined as a class::